-The petitioning period to be a candidate for the board is now beginning.
-Interested candidates may seek a place on the ballot by submitting a petition signed by a minimum of thirty (30) members of the TA who are current in their dues as of the March 20, 2019, Record Date.
+The petitioning period to be a candidate for the board is now beginning for those who did not apply during the interview period.
+Interested candidates who are current members of the TA may seek a place on the ballot by submitting a petition signed by a minimum of thirty (30) members of the TA who are current in their dues as of the April 10, 2020, Record Date.
 No more than one candidate’s name may be included on any one petition.

-Petition forms are available for download from the Tenants Association website.
-In addition to your petition, you must submit a document that includes:
+Petition forms are available for download on the Tenants Association website.
+In addition to the petition, candidates must submit a document that includes:

-- Your name, address (including apartment number), telephone, and email;
+- Their name, address (including apartment number), telephone, and email;

-- A statement that you are 18 years of age or older; and
+- A statement that they are 18 years of age or older; and

-- A summary of your qualifications in 100 words or less.
+- A summary of their qualifications in 100 words or less.

-On April 2, 2019, TA representatives will be available at the Community Center 6:00 p.m.–8:00 p.m. to verify the membership status of petition signers.
+On Saturday, April 4, 2020, TA representatives will be available at the Community Center, 2:00 p.m.–4:00 p.m., to verify the membership status of petition signers.

 Petitions and accompanying documentation should either be—

-- postal mailed to Nominating Committee, ST/PCV Tenants Association, P.O.
-Box 1202, New York, NY 10009 and received at the post office no later than April 6, 2019; OR
+- mailed to Nominating Committee, ST/PCV Tenants Association, P.O.
+Box 1202, New York, NY 10009 and received at the post office no later than April 11; OR

-This is an excellent opportunity for the community-minded to participate in a meaningful leadership role and help make decisions that have a positive impact on your neighbors and yourself.
+This is an excellent opportunity for the community-minded to participate in a meaningful leadership role and help make decisions that have a positive impact on their neighbors and themselves.